olastor/age-plugin-fido2-hmac/SPEC.md

 <identity format version (1 byte)><credential id>
 ```

-where the first byte is reserved for a version number starting with 0x00 and is incremented everytime the data in the identity changes.
+where the first byte is reserved for a version number starting with 0x01 and is incremented everytime the data in the identity changes.

-### Credential
+### Generating Credentials

 - uv
 - allowlist